 Since coding is the essential feature firms expect from an ideal candidate, you must be well prepared for those questions.
 Practice as many coding problems as you can find on the internet.
 Learn new concepts and employ them in solving coding problems.
 Also, make sure to have a firm grasp of data structures and algorithms.

 Know the Company

 Do your homework on the company for which you will be attending the interview.
 Some interviewers will ask you questions about the company’s mission and services to see if you are genuinely interested in working there.

 Last but not least, improve your communication skills.
 During an interview, the hiring manager will analyse your knowledge of the profession and your communication skills.
 To make a good impression on the interviewers, be confident and speak coherently.

 Code Institute has been training new software developers since 2015, and their career change is priority number one.
 Our careers hub and team are in place to help our new developers through the interview process and much more.
-The careers team is why 90% of our students are employed within six months of graduation.
+The careers team is why 98% of career services users are employed within a year of graduation.

 If you’ve been thinking about changing careers to software development, then find out more about our university credit-rated online coding programme here.